 As stated earlier, you’ll want to divide your categories into the most self-explanatory way possible.
 When people fail at budgeting, it’s because they can’t distribute their income effectively.
 They’ll pay off too much here, spend the wrong amount there, and suddenly the account is empty.

-When budgeting, transparency is the core solution.
+When budgeting, transparency is the solution.
+Achieva Credit Union has several ways to bank, so you’re always in GOOD standing with your money.
 With that said, here is an easy-to-follow list of classifications for your outgoing payments: